GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Introduction

-\begin{itemize} \item We introduce a new approach to securing code LLMs by showing that security-relevant reasoning is structurally localized within a small subset of neurons, rather than being uniformly distributed across model parameters. \item We propose a principled, gradient-based method to identify security-critical neurons by recasting security analysis as a supervised evaluation task, enabling reliable neuron-level attribution without requiring explicit semantic labeling. \item We introduce a novel cluster-based fine-tuning mechanism.
-Security neurons are grouped with similar functional roles and updated within clusters.
-In this way, we significantly reduce the number of effective trainable parameters without compromising security adaptation capability. \item We demonstrate that \ourname significantly improves code security across multiple models and programming languages.
-On C++ and Java, it achieves up to a 2.5× increase in secure code generation over base models, while matching or exceeding full fine-tuning using over 4\,700× fewer trainable parameters.
-Moreover, \ourname consistently outperforms parameter-efficient baselines such as LoRA across all evaluated languages, including C++, Java, Swift, and Go, while incurring substantially lower computational cost. \end{itemize}
+\begin{itemize} \item We introduce a new approach to securing code LLMs by showing that security-relevant reasoning is structurally localized within a small subset of neurons, rather than being uniformly distributed across model parameters. \item We propose a gradient-based method to identify security-critical neurons by recasting security analysis as a supervised evaluation task, enabling reliable neuron-level attribution without requiring explicit semantic labeling. \item We introduce a novel cluster-based fine-tuning mechanism by grouping security neurons with similar functional roles and updating them within clusters.
+This method significantly reduces the training complexity without compromising security adaptation capability. \item We demonstrate that \ourname significantly improves code security across multiple models and programming languages.
+On C++ and Java, it achieves up to a 2.5× increase in secure code generation over base models, while achieving performance competitive with full fine-tuning using over 4\,700× fewer trainable parameters.
+Moreover, \ourname achieves comparable or stronger performance than parameter-efficient baselines such as LoRA across the evaluated languages, including C++, Java, Swift, and Go, while incurring substantially lower computational cost. \end{itemize}

 The rest of this paper is organized as follows: Section~\ref{sec:preliminaries} reviews background concepts and related work on code LLMs and fine-tuning techniques.
 Section~\ref{sec:framework} introduces the \ourname framework and details its neuron-level design.
 Section~\ref{sec:Implementation} presents implementation details, while Section~\ref{sec:Performance Evaluation} evaluates \ourname through case studies and experiments.
 Section ~\ref{sec:ablation study} provides ablation analysis, and Section~\ref{sec:discussion} discusses the critical aspects of \ourname.
 Sections~\ref{sec:related_works} and~\ref{sec:conclusions} provide related works and a conclusion, respectively.